Current News and Collaborations (last updated 2 July, 2008)

 Yari Aso songs online

 These songs were recorded by Shawo Dondruv Dorji and Kalwang Jyid, members of the Tibetan Endangered Music Project.
 All songs were composed by Yari Aso, a Tibetan itinerant singer who lived approximately 100 years ago.
 He lived in the nomadic grassland areas where current-day Qinghai, Gansu and Sichuan provinces meet.
 Digital Himalaya is delighted to host this unique collection of songs.
-Please click here to visit the Yari Aso songs page.

 (October 2007)